 VARIVAS and Eizo Maruhashi

-A fateful encounter in 1984, between Japanese angler Eizo Maruhashi and Japanese fishing line manufacturer, Morris Company Limited, propelled VARIVAS brand line onto the world stage in the mid-1980s.
+A fateful encounter in 1984, between Japanese angler Eizo Maruhashi and Japanese fishing line manufacturer, Morris Company Limited, propelled VARIVAS fishing line onto the world stage in the mid-1980s.

-As Japan’s first manufacturer of IGFA-rated fishing line, Morris Company Limited played a key role in the growth of big-game fishing in Japan with it’s introduction of VARIVAS brand line in 1980.
+As Japan’s first manufacturer of IGFA-rated fishing line, Morris Company Limited played a key role in the growth of big-game fishing in Japan with it’s introduction of VARIVAS brand premium fishing line in 1980.

 The start of modern, big-game fishing in Japan is marked by the convergence of two key events in the 1980s.